manuel-aguiar/42_webserv/Webserv/README.md

 	- Typedefs that will be used throughout, almost as globally
 		- we could make a namespace out of this....?

+StaticAssets:
+	- Files that are not compiled in the program but will be needed at runtime: errorPages

 main.cpp
 	- the entry point of our program